eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 In *GNU Octave*, a string is a character vector, rather than merely a
 	character matrix.
-	Hence, use the *`ischar(x)`* and *`isvector(x)`* functions to determine if a variable is a character vector or a character matrix \cite[\S5.2, pp. 68]{Eaton2016a}.
+	Hence, use the *`ischar(x)`* and *`isvector(x)`* functions to determine if a variable is a character array/matrix or a character vector \cite[\S5.2, pp. 68]{Eaton2016a}.

 It is recommended to use double quotes to denote strings, since a
 	single quote is used as the operator for matrix transpose